-Now, I bet you're saying “How could it possibly be easier to do 4 times as much work?
-It must be harder to produce more work.”
+Now, I bet that you're saying: “That's impossible.
+How could it be easier to do three times as much work?”

 Therein lies the paradox.